 Why You'll Love Recipe

-- Healthier Choice: By using plant-based ingredients and opting for a vegetable broth, you're treating yourself to a meal that's not just delicious but also better for you.
-It's a win-win for taste and health!
+- By using plant-based ingredients and opting for a vegetable broth, you're treating yourself to a meal that's not just delicious but also better for you.

-- Fun and Interactive: Like this vegan queso fondue, this vegan broth version is about the experience.
+- Like this Easy Vegan Cashew Queso, this vegan broth version is about the experience.
 It's a great way to bring friends and family together, cooking and chatting around the pot.
-It turns mealtime into a fun, interactive event.

-- Variety Galore: You can have various ingredients to choose from– from different vegetables to your favorite vegan proteins like Meati steaks, vegan sausages, tofu, and seitan so everyone gets something they love.
+- You can have various ingredients to choose from – from different vegetables to your favorite vegan proteins like Meati steaks, vegan sausages, tofu, and seitan.

 Ingredients